alissa-huskey/python-class/docs/lessons/problem-solving.md

 ![South Park Underpants Gnomes](assets/underpants.jpeg)

 This is the part where you figure out how to solve the problem.
-You're not writing code yet, but rather thinking through.
+You're not writing code yet, but rather thinking it through.

-Keep the plan as simple as possible, while still covering all the steps.
+Keep the plan as simple as possible while still covering all the steps.
 You can drill down into each part as you go.
 It is sometimes helpful to using a pen and paper or whiteboard to sketch out a visual representation of the problem.